-All child protection records will be forwarded to a child's subsequent school under confidential and separate cover to the new Designated Safeguarding Lead or Head Teacher.
-Confidential files which have to be posted (e.g. for out of County moves) should be marked private and confidential and sent via the 'Special Delivery' postage route where its whereabouts at any time can be tracked.
+All child protection records will be forwarded to a child's subsequent school under confidential and separate cover to the new DSL or Head Teacher.
+Confidential files that must be posted (e.g. for out of County moves) should be marked private and confidential and sent via the 'Special Delivery' postage route where its whereabouts at any time can be tracked.